 Countries can put policies in place that bolster both domestic and global innovation, but they can also put policies in place that harm the latter (and ironically sometimes the former).
 Some countries simply take advantage of the innovations of others without contributing themselves.
 But a growing number are adopting policies that actively harm innovation globally.
 For example, when nations' policy regimes enable or even promote intellectual property theft, they reduce the incentive for and ability of companies in other nations to innovate by lowering the financial returns from innovation (and content production).
 Likewise, when nations force innovative producers to localize production as a condition of market access, they raise global production costs (because the location is less efficient to produce in, by definition), thereby reducing resources available for innovation.
-If all countries subscribed to these kinds of deleterious policies, there would be significantly less global innovation.
-As things stand, countries adopting detracting policies slow the pace of global innovation, not only by contributing less themselves, but also by creating an environment where others' innovations are less likely.
+If all countries subscribed to these kinds of deleterious policies, there would be significantly less global innovation, not only by contributing less themselves, but also by creating an environment where others' innovations are less likely.